athenavm/athena/examples/contract_template/README.md

 or execute it directly from within this repository at `athup/athup`.

+### A go-spacemesh node connected to the Athena devnet

+In order to deploy the contract onto the Spacemesh Athena devnet, one needs to have a go-spacemesh node connected to the network.
+There is a special [go-spacemesh release](https://github.com/spacemeshos/go-spacemesh/releases/tag/athena-devnet-13-1.0.1) crafted specifially for Athena.

+> [!IMPORTANT]
+> A regular go-spacemesh release **will not work**.

+Use it together with [configuration file](https://configs.spacemesh.network/config.devnet-athena-13.json) to connect to the network and later publish transactions to the devnet via it.

 ## Building the contract

 To build, simply execute the below command.
 The built executable is placed at `elf/contract_template`.